-Rotten eggs are an unpleasant smell, and it isn’t something you want lingering inside or outside your property.
+Rotten eggs are an unpleasant smell – one you definitely don’t want in your home.
 You can spend days trying to find the cause – is it the bin?
 The fridge?
 Or the dog?
 Often, it is actually the sink in the kitchen or the drain in the garden which is causing these unpleasant odours – and the smell of rotten eggs could be a sign of a more serious issue – even a dangerous one.
 Read on to find out.

 Smelly drains are a common problem.
 Sometimes, it’s caused by a build-up of food and dirt, however, sometimes it can be a sign of a bigger issue.
 Understanding the cause of the smell and how to get rid of it is important to get your drains smelling fresh and flowing freely again – and keep your home safe from gases that could be hazardous to your health.

 The Cause of a Smelly Drain or Sink